alugha/hls.js/api-extractor/report/hls.js.api.md

     get subtitleTracks(): MediaPlaylist[];
 }

+// Warning: (ae-missing-release-tag) "SubtitleTrackLoadedData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface SubtitleTrackLoadedData extends TrackLoadedData {
+}

+// Warning: (ae-missing-release-tag) "SubtitleTracksUpdatedData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface SubtitleTracksUpdatedData {
+    // (undocumented)
+    subtitleTracks: MediaPlaylist[];
+}

+// Warning: (ae-missing-release-tag) "SubtitleTrackSwitchData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface SubtitleTrackSwitchData {
+    // (undocumented)
+    groupId?: string;
+    // (undocumented)
+    id: number;
+    // (undocumented)
+    name?: string;
+    // Warning: (ae-forgotten-export) The symbol "MediaPlaylistType" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    type?: MediaPlaylistType | 'main';
+    // (undocumented)
+    url?: string;
+}

 // Warning: (ae-missing-release-tag) "TimelineController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)